Qajneya/website/README.md

 After finishing *Learn Enough™ Git to Be Dangerous*, I'll know enough Git to be *dangerous*.
-This means I'll be able to use Git to track changes in your projects, back up data, share your work with others, and collaborate with programmers and other users of Git.
+This means I'll be able to use Git to track changes in your projects, back up data, share my work with others, and collaborate with programmers and other users of Git.